Careers

 All positions are subject to funding and enrolment numbers and are governed by the Collective Agreement between the University of British Columbia and The Faculty Association of the University of British Columbia.

-The department of English and Cultural Studies, Okanagan campus, requires Sessional Lecturers to teach the following courses during the winter terms of 2025/2026.
+The department of English and Cultural Studies, Okanagan campus, requires a Sessional Lecturer to teach the following course during the winter terms of 2025/2026.

 Term 2: January 1 – April 30, 2026